AcademySoftwareFoundation/rez/docs/README.md

 # Build instructions

-To build the docs you must use Python 3.11.
+To build the docs you must install the following requirements:

+- GNU Make
+- Python 3.11

 To create a build environment run the following commands:
 ```python